Disclaimer: I don't own anything/anyone other than Sgt. Hawkins! :) R&R!

 It's like 'first days in the army' all over again I thought.

 "Hey!
 Holwins, right?"
 One of them asked.
+He had a dark skin tone and equally dark hair.
 I was about to reply when Roach spoke.

 "It's Hawkins, not Holwins, idiot.
 And her callsign's Shadow."